Parallels/githooks/README.md

 Settings format: None

-* __hooks.d/notify.py__: A hook script to notify file owners of any changes made to their files
+* __hooks.d/notify.py__: A hook script for notifying path subscribers of changes made to those paths

-Reports who made the change, the ref and the list of changed files to the file owners assigned via .gitattributes.
+Reports who made the change, the ref and the list of changed files to the subscribers defined via git attributes.

-Putting the following .gitattibutes file in a repository will result in reporting to karl@gmail.com every pushed ref with changes to *.py files.
+Putting the following .gitattibutes file in a repository will result in reporting to karl@gmail.com every pushed commit with changes to *.py files.

 ```
 *.py owners=karl@gmail.com